Last Updated: 7/28/18 – with a map!

 Rio Mar Neighborhood

 On a residential street in Rio Mar, Pilo’s has no sign.
 It is not far from Enrique (below) and Puerto’s big baseball stadium.
-A gas station is on the corner where you turn off the main road for Pizza Pilo.
+An old, defunct gas station is on the corner where you turn off the main road for Pizza Pilo.
 All seating is open air (under a roof).
 They sometimes have a TV.

-Pilo’s makes a good filette (flank steak), which they marinate in papaya juice.
-They also make a decent pizza, lasagna, and other dishes.
+Pilo’s makes a very good filette (flank steak), which they marinate in papaya juice.
+They used to make a decent pizza, but the last 2 times we had it, it was very sub-par: no tomato sauce and an undercooked crust.
+Until their pizza improves, I would not recommend it.
+They also offer lasagna, tacos, and other dishes.

 It is closed on Sundays.
 Opens ~5 M-Sat